The colourful Þeistareykir Geothermal Area in North Iceland

 Þeistareykir geothermal area

-The Icelandic term for a polar bear is ísbjörn or drift-ice bear as that is how they end up in Iceland, drifting on ice from Greenland.
-Around 250 sightings of polar bears have been recorded in Iceland, with 500 individual bears.
-In 1880-1881 some 63 polar bears came ashore!
+The Icelandic term for a polar bear is ísbjörn or drift-ice bear, as that is how they end up in Iceland, drifting on ice from Greenland.

 The colourful Þeistareykir Geothermal Area in North-Iceland

-Sheep at Þeistareykir geothermal are
+Sheep at Þeistareykir geothermal area

 The colourful Þeistareykir Geothermal Area in North-Iceland